WasmEdge/WasmEdge/docs/book/en/src/write_wasm/js/tensorflow.md

 # TensorFlow

+> *This part has moved to <https://wasmedge.org/docs/develop/javascript/tensorflow>.
+Please use our new docs.*

 The interpreter supports the WasmEdge TensorFlow lite inference extension so that your JavaScript can run an ImageNet model for image classification.
 This article will show you how to use the TensorFlow Rust SDK for WasmEdge from your javascript program.
 You will first download the WasmEdge QuickJS Runtime with tensorflow support built-in.

 ```bash